sxzhang25/sxzhang25.github.io/_posts/2020-05-27-graph-attention-networks.md

 <h3>other thoughts</h3>
 Despite being more technical in background than some other papers I've read, the GAT paper was actually a relatively straightforward read.
 The authors gave a really good balance of mathematical notation and verbal description, and the writing was concise enough that nothing looked dense, while also detailing the perfect amount of information for me to get a solid understanding.
 I think I want to keep this paper in mind as a reference for writing future technical reports.

-Originally, I planned on reading more papers related to object recognition and few-shot recognition this week--GATs came up only because they were an unfamiliar term in a paper on one-shot recognition using image segmentation [1].
+Originally, I planned on reading more papers related to object recognition and few-shot recognition this week---GATs came up only because they were an unfamiliar term in a paper on one-shot recognition using image segmentation [1].
 But in the process of working through [2], I realized that the space of graphical models is actually way deeper than I thought, and I sort of want to explore it more in depth.
 So, in the coming weeks I'm going to shift focus a little and dive more into other graphical models and their applications.

 <h3>updates</h3>
 <ul>